-- information about the level of achievement required of students in the program for promotion within the program and for graduation - where applicable, an explanation of how the GPA is calculated - reference to the policies and procedures for academic remediation, sanctions and suspension for students who do not meet minimum achievement requirements. - information about the academic requirements and any other requirements for promotion and graduation.
+- where applicable, an explanation of how the GPA is calculated - reference to the policies and procedures for academic remediation, sanctions and suspension for students who do not meet minimum achievement requirements. - information about the academic requirements and any other requirements for promotion and graduation.